rodber/blog/_posts/2021/2021-02-03-monetizing-chevereto.md

 ⛅ I will offer [chevereto.cloud](https://chevereto.cloud), a hosted service where the main feature will be the software **reliability**, **built-in support** and **easy access** to all software assets.

 The service will basically me configuring and maintaining VPS instances where you can easily run Chevereto and never worry about the setup hassles, at all.
-For this I will deliver updates, patches, backup, roll-back or anything else required to keep the service provisioning.
+For this I will deliver support, updates, patches, backup, roll-back or anything else required to keep the service provisioning.

 I want to provide a service similar to what [ServerPilot](https://serverpilot.io/) does, where you get a panel for handling instances and services in any supported provider.
 Of course, you can migrate from/to self-hosted at any time.